Our FUNdamentals program focuses on developing skating ability, introducing ringette skills and having fun.

 How do I register?

 Register through CORA's website.
-Bunnies accept new registrations throughout the season ? it?s never too late to join!
+FUNdamentals accepts new registrations throughout the season ? it?s never too late to join!

 How do I get more information?

 Via email ?
-You can Contact CORA's Bunny Convenor.
+You can Contact CORA's FUNdamentals Convenor.